-This result is of course reminiscent of the self copies of the M-set in the complex plane c2i0 \mathbb{C} .
-In figure 4, we compare the position of the on axis cardioïds with the self-similar copies of the c2i0 $\mathbb{E}^2(s; x, 10^{-17})$ set.
-The cardioïds situated between the Myrberg-Feigenbaum (MF) point -1.401... and -2 of the complex Mandelbrot set [10], are located at exactly the same positions on the real axis as the self-similar rhomboid-like figures of the c2i0 $\mathbb{E}^2(s; x, 10^{-17})$ scator set within computer error.
-Furthermore, the relative size of the small cardioïd-like figures.
+This result is of course reminiscent of the self copies of the M-set in the complex plane c2i0C.
+In figure 4, we compare the position of the on axis cardioïds with the self-similar copies of the $c2i0\mathbb{E}^{1+2}(s; x, 10^{-17})$ set.
+The cardioïds situated between the Myrberg-Feigenbaum (MF) point -1.401... and -2 of the complex Mandelbrot set [10], are located at exactly the same positions on the real axis as the self- similar rhomboid-like figures of the $c2i0\mathbb{E}^{1+2}(s; x, 10^{-17})$ scator set within computer error.
+Furthermore, the relative size of the small cardioïd-like components are proportional to the relative size of the rhomboid-like figures.
 For example, focus on the largest of these small copies located with its cusp at -1.75.
 This cusp corresponds to the right hand corner of the rhombus-like figure located at this very same point.
 There are an infinite number of small copies of the larger M-set.
-The c2i0 \mathbb{E}^2 set seems to also have an equivalent infinite number of small copies of itself in the vicinity of the scalar axis.
+The $c2i0\mathbb{E}^{1+2}$ set seems to also have an equivalent infinite number of small copies of itself in the vicinity of the scalar axis.
 Just as the M-set has a period doubling cascade region converging towards the MF point, there are an infinite number of smaller diamond like figures in the scator set, apparently converging to this very same periodic-chaotic limit.